reactioncommerce/reaction-docs/public-docs/contributing-to-reaction.md

 - **Tests:** Any new functionality should include tests

 - **Dependencies:** Any newly introduced dependencies should be updated to the latest version.
-No Meteor dependencies.

 - **i18n:** All static copy should use i18next.
 Include definitions in the appropriate `en.json` file.